SeanTangney/p-j_tangney/README.md

 -   About us section getting squashed on smaller devices.
 Fixed by changing for the divs to line vertically
 -   Whitespace down the right-hand side of the gallery page.
 Issue was fixed by changing the margin from 1% all around on the gallery-title to 0% margin on left/right.
 This allowed the page to maintain 100% width rather than 102% width.

 ### Unresolved
 -   Whitespace down the right-hand side of the contact-us page.
 Unresolved to the point of fixing the source of the problem.
 Issue has been concealed by adding "overflow-x: hidden;" to the body in the style.css page.
 This was the advice of my tutor.
+-   I ran my gallery photos through an online compressor to reduce the file size, this did not significantly improve the performance of the gallery page.

 ## Deployment
 ### GitHub Pages